By Jack Norris, RD, Vegan Outreach Executive Director and Eric Roberts, MD, PhD

 The study also showed that people who newly avoid eating mammals due to reading the booklets are also likely to avoid eating chickens.

-In this population, an average of one person adopted a mostly vegan diet (reducing their consumption of all non-vegan foods to less than once per week) for every 75 Vegan Outreach booklets read.
+In this population, an average of one person reduced their consumption of all non-vegan foods to less than once per week for every 75 Vegan Outreach booklets read.

 In December of 2014, Vegan Outreach released a report in which we compared the results of attitudes and diet change instigated by reading four different booklets (see Pay Per Read Study Results).